-Medication turned in without the required documentation will be locked up in the school's main office will not be dispensed to the student and parent/guardian will be requested to pick up the unmarked medication as it will not be returned to the student.
-Students with an asthma action plan, an Individual Health Care Action Plan, an Illinois Food Allergy Emergency Action Plan and Treatment Authorization Form, a 504 plan or an IEP may self-carry medication at all times, per the requirements of that plan, as long as the above required documents are on file in the student's medical folder.
+Medication turned in without the required documentation will be locked up in the school's main office and will not be dispensed to the student and returned to the parent/guardian.

+Students with an asthma action plan, an Individual Health Care Action Plan, an Illinois Food Allergy Emergency Action Plan and Treatment Authorization Form, a Section 504 plan or an IEP may self-carry certain authorized medication at all times, per the requirements of that plan, as long as the above required documents are on file in the student's medical folder.
+The parents or guardians of the pupil must sign a statement acknowledging that Perspectives and its agents are to incur no liability, except for willful and wanton conduct, as a result of any injury arising from the self-administration of medication regardless of whether authorization was given.

-Perspectives may obtain and administer an undesignated epinephrine injector to any person that the school nurse or trained personnel in good faith believes is having an anaphylactic reaction, an opioid antagonist to any person that the school nurse or trained personnel in good faith believes is having an opioid overdose and an/or undesignated asthma medication to any person that the school nurse or trained personnel believes in good faith is having respiratory distress.
+Perspectives may obtain and administer an undesignated epinephrine injector to any person that the school nurse or trained personnel in good faith believes is having an anaphylactic reaction, an opioid antagonist to any person that the school nurse or trained personnel in good faith believes is having an opioid overdose and/or an undesignated asthma medication to any person that the school nurse or trained personnel believes in good faith is having respiratory distress.

-The parents or guardians of the pupil must sign a statement acknowledging that the school district, public school, charter school, or nonpublic school and its employees and agents are to incur no liability, except for willful and wanton conduct, as a result of any injury arising from the administration of asthma medication, an epinephrine injector, or an opioid antagonist Perspectives and all of its campuses, employees and agents are 1) exempt from liability or professional discipline, conduct, as a result of any injury arising from the administration of asthma medication, an EpiPen, or an opioid antagonist and 2) parents or guardians must indemnify and hold harmless Perspectives and its employees and agents against any claims, except a claim based on willful and wanton conduct, arising out of the administration of asthma medication, an epinephrine injector, or an opioid antagonist regardless of whether authorization was given by the pupil's parents or guardians or by the pupil's physician, physician assistant, or advanced practice registered nurse.
-Parents/guardians must sign and return an acknowledgment of this policy prior to administration of medication during school hours/activities.
+Perspectives and all of its campuses, employees and agents are 1) exempt from liability or professional discipline, conduct, as a result of any injury arising from the administration of asthma medication, an EpiPen, or an opioid antagonist and 2) parents or guardians must indemnify and hold harmless Perspectives and its employees and agents against any claims, except a claim based on willful and wanton conduct, arising out of the administration of asthma medication, an epinephrine injector, or an opioid antagonist regardless of whether authorization was given by the student's parents or guardians or by the student's physician, physician assistant, or advanced practice registered nurse.
+Parents/guardians must sign and return an acknowledgment of this policy prior during school hours/activities.